A. Schema format details

 • These schema attributes may appear multiple times in an element with different values if appropriate.

 A.2.
-Mediawiki file format
+MediaWiki file format

 The rules for creating a valid .mediawiki specification of a HED schema are given below.
 The format is line-oriented, meaning that all information about an individual entity should be on a single line.
 Empty lines and lines containing only blanks are ignored.